LucidFlux: Caption-Free Photo-Realistic Image Restoration via a Large-Scale Diffusion Transformer: Related Work

 \section{Related Work}

-\textbf{Generative Priors for UIR.} Large-scale pretrained generative models, particularly text-to-image diffusion transformers~\cite{SD,SDXL}, have shown strong capability in synthesizing high-fidelity textures and structures for image restoration.
-Existing approaches build on different backbones, with SUPIR~\cite{SUPIR} using SDXL, DreamClear~\cite{DreamClear} relying on PixArt-$\alpha$~\cite{PixArt-alpha}, StableSR on SD, SeeSR on SD2, and Resshift~\cite{Resshift} and SinSR~\cite{SinSR} trained from scratch.
-While these methods perform well on their respective backbones, they struggle to scale as text-to-image models continue to grow in size, limiting both their performance and expressive capacity.
-Addressing these challenges, we propose \textbf{LucidFlux}, a universal image restoration framework built on the large-scale Flux.1 backbone, which leverages richer generative priors and greater expressive capacity.
+\textbf{Generative Priors for IR.} Large-scale pretrained generative models, particularly text-to-image diffusion models (\cite{SD,SDXL,yu2025veggie,yang2025unified}), have shown strong capability in synthesizing high-fidelity textures and structures for image restoration.
+Existing approaches build on different backbones, with SUPIR (\cite{SUPIR}) using SDXL, DreamClear (\cite{DreamClear}) relying on PixArt-$\alpha$ (\cite{PixArt-alpha}), StableSR on SD, SeeSR on SD2, and Resshift (\cite{Resshift}) and SinSR (\cite{SinSR}) trained from scratch.
+UNet-based systems (e.g., StableSR, SeeSR, Resshift, SinSR, SDXL-based variants) inherit the capacity and inductive-bias limitations of SD-style backbones under complex, mixed degradations, while recent DiT-based IR models such as DreamClear demonstrate the promise of transformer priors but typically adopt relatively small, task-specific DiTs and heavy ControlNet-style adapters.
+This makes it difficult to fully exploit the capacity of modern large-scale text-to-image transformers for IR.
+Addressing these challenges, we propose \textbf{LucidFlux}, an image restoration framework that adapts the 12B Flux.1 DiT with a lightweight dual-branch conditioner and caption-free conditioning, providing a different operating point within this line of generative-prior-based IR methods.